7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Authentication.md

 # Active Directory Authentication

-Active Directory supports multiple authentication protocols and techniques and implements authentication to Windows, Linux amd MacOS.
+Active Directory supports multiple authentication protocols and techniques and implements authentication to Windows, Linux and MacOS.
 For more basics of cryptography see [[Cryptography]].
 For how AD caches the hashes see [[Active-Directory-Credential-Caching]].

-With Microsoft's approach to backway compatibility older operating systems like Windows 7 or Windows Server 2008 R2, can be incorperated into Active Directory.
+With Microsoft's approach to backwards compatibility older operating systems like Windows 7 or Windows Server 2008 R2, can be incorperated into Active Directory.
 Therefore AD still supports several older protocols including [WDigest](https://technet.microsoft.com/en-us/library/cc778868(v=ws.10).aspx).

 **IP vs Hostnames**